 What other events occur over Commencement weekend?

 There are a many events on campus throughout Commencement weekend, including Campus Dance on Friday evening and forums throughout the day on Saturday.
-Please see the full schedule of events.

 Where can I park?
 Where can my parents park?